ycpcs/cs101-spring2017/syllabus.md

 Please check the course web page, <https://ycpcs.github.io/cs101-spring2017/>, regularly for important announcements.

-### Reading Assignments
+### Reading assignments

 Readings from your text book will be assigned throughout the semester.
-You will find the readings listed in the [Course Schedule](schedule.html). **You are required to read the scheduled material before coming to class.
-Reading quizzes will be given at the beginning of most class periods to insure that you read the required material.**
+You will find the readings listed in the [Course Schedule](schedule.html). **You are required to read the scheduled material before coming to class.**

 ### Posting and submission of assignments and labs